-The Weekly Authorization to High Quality Providers policy is designed to support consistent care scheduled for young children attending high quality care and to allow for higher Child Care Assistance Program (CCAP) payments.
+The Weekly Authorization to High Quality Providers policy supports consistent care for young children attending high quality care.

-Under this policy, some children attending high quality care can be authorized for more hours than they would normally be eligible for.
+Some children attending high quality care can be authorized for more hours than they would normally be eligible for.
 Their providers can be paid up to the applicable weekly maximum rate, not to exceed the provider’s charge.
-See Chapter 9.24 (Provider Rates) and Chapter 9.24.3 (Child Care Rates, Registration Fees, Copayments).
-This policy allows the parent and provider to determine a schedule of care that is not tied to the specific days and times that the parent is in an authorized activity.
+The parent and provider to determine a schedule of care that is not tied to the specific days and times the parent is in an authorized activity.

 The child may attend care according to the schedule of care, even if some of the care is not needed to support the parent’s activities.
-Under this policy, the Child Care Assistance Program may routinely pay providers for some scheduled and authorized care that is not needed to support the parent’s activities.
-When these payments occur in line with this policy they are not overpayments unless other policy guidelines are not being followed.
+Under this policy, CCAP may routinely pay providers for some scheduled and authorized care that is not needed to support the parent’s activities.
+These payments are not overpayments unless other policy guidelines are not being followed.

 Providers must be eligible for a higher rate for quality in order to be eligible for this policy.
 Eligible providers are:

-County identified/Department of Human Services (DHS) approved at-risk providers are eligible for this policy if they meet the provider requirements.
-See Chapter 9.54 (Special Needs) for more information on at-risk providers.
+Agency identified/Department of Human Services (DHS) approved at-risk providers are eligible if they meet the provider requirements.
+See Chapter 9.15.15 (Special Needs) for more information on at-risk providers.

-Legal nonlicensed providers are not eligible for this policy.
+Legal nonlicensed providers are not eligible for weekly authorizations to high quality providers.